NguyenNP-24/Root-Motion-Batch-Transfer-Blender/README.md

 # Root-Motion-Batch-Transfer
-A powerful and easy-to-use Blender addon for batch transferring root motion from any rig controller.
+An easy-to-use Blender addon for batch transferring root motion from any rig controller.
 Supports multiple actions, with root motion either staying static at world origin or following a selected target controller.
 Ideal for game-ready animations and an efficient workflow.
 Compatible with Blender 4.3.2 and earlier versions.
 Workflow:
 1. Select Rig (Amature)